-This is explained in this section of the LAMMPS documentation.3.2 LAMMPS doesn't get the same answer when run on different numbers of processors or on different machines.
+This is explained in the Run doc pages.3.2 LAMMPS doesn't get the same answer when run on different numbers of processors or on different machines.

 In theory you should get identical answers on any number of processors and on any machine.
 In practice, numerical round-off can cause slight differences and eventual divergence of molecular dynamics phase space trajectories.
-This is discussed in more detail in this_section of the LAMMPS documentation.3.3 I wish LAMMPS had feature X.
+This is discussed in more detail on the Errors common doc page.3.3 I wish LAMMPS had feature X.

 LAMMPS is designed to be easy to modify and extend.
-Here is an explanation of how to go about adding your own new capabilities.
+The Modify doc pages explain how to go about adding your own new capabilities.

 Finally, you can send mail to the developers with your idea.3.4 I found a bug in LAMMPS.

-See this section of the LAMMPS documentation for information about how to report bugs.3.5 My scripts from older versions of LAMMPS don't run anymore.
+See the Errors bugs doc page for information about how to report bugs.3.5 My scripts from older versions of LAMMPS don't run anymore.